'I don’t need the vaccine': GOP worries threaten virus fight

 Lenton Lucas, 51, who lives in Arlington, Virginia, works for his brother's restaurants in Front Royal and has spent much of the pandemic delivering meals to those too scared to venture out.
 Lukas, who is Black and a Republican, voted for Trump, but said that where he lives, there is far more concern about vaccine access than hesitancy, with people desperate to get shots, despite a long history of racism and distrust.

-And while he that he'd like to know more about the vaccines because “there’s pros and cons to everything,” he's eager take his so he can spend more time with his family and his 70-year-old mother.
+And while he says he'd like to know more about the vaccines because “there’s pros and cons to everything,” he's eager to take his so he can spend more time with his family and his 70-year-old mother.

 “In order for her to be comfortable, I have to do what I have to do," he said.
 “It has to be done."